-Strong currents and lack of beaches can make the rocky northern coast dangerous for swimming and diving, but experienced divers sometimes dive there from boats when conditions allow it.
-The prevailing trade winds and warm water make Curaçao a very good location for windsurfing, although the nearby islands of Aruba and Bonaire are far better known in the sport.
-Similarly, the warm clear water around the island makes Curaçao a must visit for diving enthusiasts.
+Strong currents and a lack of beaches can make the rocky northern coast dangerous for swimming and diving.
+But experienced divers sometimes dive there from boats when favourable conditions allow it.
+The prevailing trade winds and warm water make Curaçao a great location for a spot of windsurfing, although the nearby islands of Aruba and Bonaire are much better equipped to accommodate the leisure activity.

 The southern coast is very different and offers remarkably calm waters.
 Curaçao offers beaches like Banda Abou here there is a wealth of activities to indulge in.
 Banda Abou offers water sports and canoes for watery coastline safaris.
 The clear sea is teeming with fish, and the water is calm enough for cautious snorkelers and beginner divers.
 There are plenty of reliable dive schools catering for every level of diver.
 The more experienced divers prefer to head to Porto Mari.
 The whole coastline of Curaçao features many bays and inlets, many of them suitable for mooring.
 There are also many isolated beaches for those tourists who wish to explore or just to escape from civilization.